 There are also physical issues that can occur after a cocaine binge.
 These will vary depending on the method of ingestion but can include:

 - Nose bleeds

 - Marks at any possible injection site3

 Cocaine Abuse and Addiction Treatment

 If you believe that your loved one is living with a cocaine abuse or addiction problem, don’t wait for things to spiral out of control.
-Intensive psychotherapeutic treatment and intervention can help them to put cocaine abuse in the past and move forward toward a more healthful and balanced future.
+Supportive psychotherapeutic treatment and intervention can help your loved one put cocaine abuse in the past and move forward toward a more healthy and balanced future.

-Learn more about our unique, evidence-based cocaine addiction treatment program here at Black Bear Lodge by calling now.
+Learn more about Black Bear Lodge’s evidence-based cocaine addiction treatment program by calling now.
 We’re standing by to assist you.